seed-rs/seed-rs.org/crate/guides/0.6.0/prereqs.md

 It helps, but I think you'll be able to build a usable webapp using only this guide.
 For business logic beyond the GUI, more study may be required.
 The official [Rust Book](https://doc.rust-lang.org/book/index.html) is a good place to start.
-Especially-revelant chapters are `Understanding Ownership` `Using Structs`, and `Enums and Pattern Matching`.
+Especially-relevant chapters are `Understanding Ownership` `Using Structs`, and `Enums and Pattern Matching`.

 You should be able to get by with just the basic Rust syntax common to most programming